Man killed by deputy recalled as storyteller, jokester - WTMJ

 “Our deputies attempted to serve the arrest warrants, they fired the shots.
 They’ve been put on administrative leave until we know all the facts,” he said.
 He didn’t immediately respond to an email asking how many of his deputies are on leave.

-A spokesman for the prosecutor who oversees both Dare and Pasquotank counties, District Attorney Andrew Womble, did not respond to emails asking about the arrest warrants.
+The prosecutor who oversees both Dare and Pasquotank counties, District Attorney Andrew Womble, did not respond to an email asking about the arrest warrants.
 The Dare County sheriff’s office declined comment.

 The state Bureau of Investigation will turn over its findings to Womble, who said Wednesday that he was looking for “accurate” not “fast” answers.